-Sweet potatoes, apples & greens fill out this hearty farro salad.
-With sweet, salty, crunchy & nutty elements, it's a perfect fall side or meal on its own.
+Sweet potatoes, apples & greens fill out this hearty autumn salad.
+With sweet, salty, crunchy & nutty elements, it's a perfect side dish or meal on its own.

 I have a love/hate relationship with farro.
 It takes forever to make, and quinoa is quicker, but the chewy, nutty grains bring a real heartiness to this not-wimpy fall salad.
 The catch is that you have to pre-plan for farro – it’s easiest to make a big batch and keep it around all week.
 I’m not usually that organized, but I happened to have made farro the day before my Farmhouse vegetables arrived, so here we are… a farro salad with more veggies than could fit onto the subject line of this post.

-This farro salad recipe is sweet, salty, crunchy, nutty… Here’s what makes it so darn good:
+This delicious salad recipe is sweet, salty, crunchy, nutty… Here’s what makes it so darn good:

 - Roasted sweet potatoes, for toasty flavor and soft texture